mastanca/webtask-workshop/modules/npm-modules.md

 # NPM Modules

-When you need to go beyond the built in node.js functionality, Webtask has an answer, npm modules.
-It offers ways to get access to node modules via editor or cli so you can enrich the capabilities of your Webtasks.
+When you need to go beyond the built in node.js functionality, Auth0 Webtasks has an answer, npm modules.
+It offers ways to get access to node modules via editor or cli so you can enrich the capabilities of your webtasks.

 ## Node Modules in the Editor